exant9/rclone/README.md

 # rclone
 rclone cronjobs with windows cmd + python for google drive server-side copy

-\nyou can copy rclone flags in these scripts if your rclone scripts keeps failing
+copy rclone flags in these scripts if your rclone scripts keeps failing

 all of these scripts are meant to run in my home server